This post may contain affiliate links. Please read our disclosure policy.

 Once you have the base cinnamon tea recipe sorted, you’ll be happy to know that there are tons of ways to adapt this warming tea to your liking, including:

-• Cinnamon milk tea: the same way you would enjoy regular milk tea, simply top up your cup with a splash of your favorite milk (dairy or non-dairy) and enjoy this cinnamon tea with milk.
+- Cinnamon milk tea: the same way you would enjoy regular milk tea, simply top up your cup with a splash of your favorite milk (dairy or dairy free milk) and enjoy this cinnamon tea with milk.

 You can tailor the tea based on the health benefits you wish to access.
 For example, honey, lemon/orange juice, ginger, turmeric, etc., all contain several health benefits, including cold and flu busting, soothing a sore throat, boosting immunity, etc.